-Many people in Bridgend will suffer from hay fever from late March through to September, dependant on the type of pollen they are allergic to.
+Many people in Bridgend will suffer from hay fever from late March through to September, dependent on the type of pollen they are allergic to.

 Symptoms can include a runny nose or nasal congestion, itchy and red eyes, sneezing, coughing, and even tiredness.
 It can be really unpleasant for sufferers.